-The OIG is conducting an audit of the BOP's controls over armory munitions.
-The preliminary objectives are to evaluate: (1) BOP's management controls over munitions, (2) BOP facility compliance with rules and regulations governing munitions, (3) the accuracy of BOP's munitions inventory, and (4) whether BOP facilities are maintaining excess or expired munitions.
+The OIG is conducting an audit of the BOP's controls over armory munitions and equipment.
+The preliminary objectives are to evaluate: (1) BOP's management controls over munitions and equipment, (2) BOP facility compliance with rules and regulations governing munitions and equipment, and (3) the accuracy of the BOP's armory munitions and equipment inventory.

 The OIG is examining how the BOP monitors its private contract prisons; whether contractor performance meets certain inmate safety and security requirements; and how contract prisons and similar BOP institutions compare in an analysis of certain inmate safety and security data.